 Modern Slavery and Human Trafficking Statement

 This Modern Slavery Statement has been published in accordance with the Modern Slavery Act 2015.
-This statement encompasses all group companies of Instant Offices (Holdings) Limited up to our financial year end of July 2019.
+This statement encompasses all group companies of Instant Offices (Holdings) Limited up to our financial year end of July 2020.

-understanding the risks and taking appropriate steps to ensure that there is no modern slavery in business and supply chains.
+understanding the risks and taking appropriate steps to ensure that there is no modern slavery in our business and

 Our Executive Board has overall responsibility for ensuring compliance with this Modern Slavery Statement.

 We are a workspace innovation company.
 We operate globally providing our clients with flexible workspace solutions.
 Our head office is based in London, United Kingdom.
 We also have regional hubs in Newcastle, Berlin, New York, Dallas, Sydney, Hong Kong and Singapore.
 The Instant Group has over 200 employees worldwide and operates in 153 countries.

 Our supply chains include firms that provide elements of workspace lifecycle which includes design, fit out and facilities management.

 We are committed to ensuring that there is no modern slavery or human trafficking either through our core suppliers

 or in any part of our business.
 Our approach is embedded within our policies and employment practices.
 Our